 Enrichment clinical trial designs address the issue of investigating treatments that only provide benefit to a subgroup of patients.
 When the biological pathway of the disease is well understood, predictive biomarkers (biomarkers that can predict the response to treatment) can be identified and the entry of patient is restricted based on these biomarkers.
 However, often the mechanism of disease is unclear and there are no known predictive biomarkers.
 In this case, restricting the entry to a specific subgroup of patients might lead to overlooking other subgroups that also benefit.
 This leads to loss opportunity for patient-benefit as well as reducing the market for the treatment.

 Adaptive enrichment designs (AEDs) could overcome this limitation by allowing the trial to update the inclusion criteria at the interim analysis.
 AEDs start by enrolling all the eligible patients and then narrowing the enrolment of patients to a subgroup predicted to benefit from the experimental treatment, at the interim analysis.
 Thus, in the second stage, the entry is restricted to the patients who are predicted to benefit from the treatment.
-Properly constructed adaptive enrichment designs have benefits compared to fixed designs with respect to statistical properties \cite{wang:etal:2009}.
+For recent review of adaptive enrichment designs, see \cite{baldi_antognini:etal:2023}.
+Properly constructed adaptive enrichment designs have benefits compared to fixed designs with respect to statistical properties \citep{wang:etal:2009}.